 - The University of Washington Department of Anesthesiology and Pain Medicine’s Pain Medicine Provider Toolkit has a comprehensive list of clinical tools and patient education materials.

 - The University of Washington School of Medicine COPE program offers a suite of free CME courses for primary care doctors, nurses, physician assistants, and other health care specialists who treat patients with chronic pain and want to learn how to safely address opioid prescribing.

 - The WA State Department of Health Pain Management Resources website includes pain rules, dosage calculator, clinical tools, and CME training opportunities.

 - The American Medical Association also offers CME courses and webinars on safe opioid prescribing.

 Prescription Monitoring Program (PMP)

-The WA State Department of Health Prescription Monitoring Program (sometimes called Prescription Review) is a centralized online database that holds controlled substance prescription information for all patients across the state.
-Prescribers are able to review their patients’ prescription history information before they prescribe or dispense drugs.
-This allows them to look for duplicate prescribing, possible misuse, drug interactions and other potential concerns.
+The WA State Department of Health Prescription Drug Monitoring Program runs a centralized database that holds controlled substance prescription dispensing information for all patients across the state.
+Prescribers are able to review their patients’ prescription dispensing history information before they prescribe or dispense drugs.
+This allows them to look for duplicate prescribing, dispensing history, drug interactions, and other potential concerns.

 More information and factsheets on program rules, registration, use, and reports are available on the Prescription Monitoring Program website.